 Detect NAS SMC failure due to key mismatch and notify UDM with error cause NAS key mismatch, or that NAS SMC procedure is never performed due to dropped messages.

-Provide information about the probability of an attack to the UDM
+Provide information about the probability of an attack to th’ UDM

 Editor's Note: How the AMF estimates the probability of an attack is FFS.